alan-ppl/alan/README.md

     - TestProblem takes
     - predicted_extended_moments is a function that takes an importance sample, and returns mean + variance of moment.
     - should really compare moments to
+  * extra_log_factors should be a flat dict, and should do the weird trick to make splitting happy (currently in sample.moments).

 ### Long-run TODOs: